AdventHealth Parker: Fentanyl theft

 On June 25, 2019, nurse Jessica Sharman plead guilty in United States District Court for the District of Colorado for stealing fentanyl from the intensive care unit at the hospital.

 On November 13, she was sentenced to three years and eight months in prison.

 Services

 In March 2019, the hospital became the first medical facility to use a facial recognition system, to reduce mistakes while treating patients with cancer.

 Partnership

 Before the hospital opened it signed a partnership with Children's Hospital Colorado to have it treat pediatrics in a leased attached space.
 From early April 2023 to early September 2024, Children's Hospital Colorado leased the third floor of the Sierra Medical Office Building for an urgent care center.

+Awards and recognitions

+AdventHealth Parker received from the Centers for Medicare & Medicaid Services a five-star rating from 2020 to 2021, and again from 2023 to 2024.